 - 1. Request information on the structure and operation of Care1st or its subcontractors. - 2.
-Request information on whether Care1st has Physician Incentive Plans (PIP) that affect the use of referral services, the right to know the types of compensation arrangements Care1st uses, the right to know whether stop-loss insurance is required and the right to a summary of member survey results, in accordance with PIP regulation. - 3.
+Request information on whether or not Care1st has Physician Incentive Plans (PIP) that affect the use of referral services, the right to know the types of compensation arrangements Care1st uses, the right to know whether stop-loss insurance is required and the right to a summary of member survey results, in accordance with PIP regulation. - 3.
 Receive information about formulating Advance Directives. - 4.
 Be given information about Care1st providers, including their qualifications and the languages other than English that they speak. - 5.
 Get a summary of Care1st's member survey results. - 6.
 Be told in writing of any changes to Customer Services. - 7.
-Be told in writing when Care1st reduces, suspends, terminates, or denies any service requested by a provider, and be told what to do if a member does not agree with Care1st's decision. - 8.
-Receive information on treatment options and alternatives, presented in a manner appropriate to the member's condition, cultural preferences, language preference, health literacy, and ability to understand.
+Be told in writing when Care1st reduces, suspends, terminates, or denies any service requested by a provider, and be told what to do if member does not agree with Care1st's decision. - 8.
+Be told what treatment options or other types of care and services are available to member, and the benefits and disadvantages of each choice.
+And, that these are given to member in a manner right to his or her condition and ability to understand.